BES III: Detector

 The TOF, the second inner detector, makes time measurements that are used to assist in particle identification and as a fast trigger to reject cosmic rays.
 The detector is made out of two cylindrical layers of 88 2.4-meters long plastic scintillating bars.
 There is a photo-multiplying tube (PMT) at each end of the bars.
 The two PMTs are averaged and the travel time of the photons are removed.
 The electromagnetic calorimeter's main purpose is to make energy and position measurements using Caesium Iodide scintillating crystals.
 The geometry of the crystals is 44 rings of 120 crystals along the axis of the cylinder with a 1.5 degree tilt.
-Two endcaps covering the end of the cylinder allows a total coverage of 93% of the space.
+Two endcaps covering the end of the cylinder allow a total coverage of 93% of the space.
 Photo detectors are placed at the ends of each crystal.
 Photon and electron energies can be measured in the range of 20 MeV to 4.6 GeV.
 The muon identifier (MI) is composed of nine layers of Iron absorbers and resistive plate counters (RPC).
 RPC are composed of two separated Bakelite plastic plates with gas between them and enclosed in an Aluminium box.
 Having MI enables discrimination between muons and kaons.

 A crucial component of the detector is the trigger system that selects the useful collision data to save for analysis.
 Before the trigger, there are 40 million background events per second detected, which is reduced to around 4 thousand interesting collisions per second.
 The trigger is hardware based, and its design is predetermined by Monte Carlo simulations.